Master Program Biomedical Engineering and Medical Physics

 |General Education Subjects||4 CP|

 During the study phase, the students select and assist the lectures from the compulsory- and elective-subjects catalogue.
-The elective subjects cover selected topics from the research area Biomedical Engineering and introduces them into the current research, reflecting in a unique way, the broad research activity of the Physics Department and the Munich School of BioEngineering.
+The elective subjects cover selected topics from the research area Biomedical Engineering and introduces them into the current research, reflecting in a unique way, the broad research activity of the Physics Department and the Munich Institute of Biomedical Engineering (MIBE).
 The scientifically-oriented lab course and the general-education subject, which bridges the gap to the neighboring scientific areas, round off the profile of this Master program.

 During the research phase, the students will directly encounter current research topics in medical physics.
-After an initial familiarization through the Master’s seminar and the Master’s practical training, the students will independently work on their Master's thesis.
-The intensive support during the whole research phase will be ensured by the mentoring programs given by numerous scientists all over the research campus.
+After an initial familiarization through the Master’s seminar and the Master’s work experience, the students will independently work on their Master's thesis.
+The intensive support during the whole research phase will be ensured by the numerous scientists all over the research campus.
 The students will profit from the excellent research environment and the national and international research networks.

 „Direct Track“ from the Master Program to a Ph.
 D.